Stella Mozgawa

 Stella Mozgawa is an Australian drummer and record producer, best known as a member of the indie rock band Warpaint, with whom she has recorded four studio albums.
 Alongside her work with Warpaint, Mozgawa is one half of the electronica duo Belief, and is a former member the hard rock collective Desert Sessions.

-A prolific studio musician, Mozgawa is a regular studio collaborator of both Kurt Vile and Cate Le Bon, and has contributed to albums by St. Vincent, John Grant, Sharon Van Etten, Adam Green, the xx, Tim Presley, Tom Jones, Kim Gordon and Regina Spektor.
+Mozgawa is a regular studio collaborator of Kurt Vile and Cate Le Bon, and has contributed to albums by St. Vincent, John Grant, Sharon Van Etten, Adam Green, the xx, Tim Presley, Tom Jones, Kim Gordon and Regina Spektor.

-As a record producer, Mozgawa co-produced Courtney Barnett's third studio album, Things Take Time, Take Time (2021), and its follow-up soundtrack album, End of the Day (2023).
+As a record producer, Mozgawa co-produced Courtney Barnett's third album, Things Take Time, Take Time (2021), and its follow-up soundtrack album, End of the Day (2023).
 In 2023, she produced the all-female soundtrack to the Apple TV+ historical drama TV series, The Buccaneers.

 Biography

 Childhood and early life

 Growing up in Sydney, Mozgawa was raised by her Polish parents, who had moved from Poland to Australia to perform music together as a musical duo.

 At age 13, Mozgawa began playing the drums and was initially influenced by the drummer Zac Hanson from the pop band Hanson.
 She explained, "For a lot of people who are a half-generation older than me it was Tommy Lee, but for me it was Zac Hanson from Hanson.
 I'm probably in a smaller group of people who were really turned on to the profession by that particular man."
 At age 14, Mozgawa pretended to be a "20-year-old Polish immigrant with no ID" to perform at Sydney music venues.